<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5 Reasons Buying a Home in Winter Is Better Than Summer

 Military home buyers know it doesn’t matter which season of the year it is; when PCS orders come through, it's time to go, even in the winter.
-A wintertime move isn’t a bad option for many military families.
-In fact, it could be a relief to avoid the summertime unavailability of movers and the stiff competition to find a house.
+However, a wintertime move isn’t always a bad option for home buyers.
+In fact, it’s often a relief to avoid the stiff home buying competition and summertime mover unavailability.

-If tradition holds true in your area, real estate professionals from all points of the buying and moving process are less busy during the winter months.
-This means more attention and flexibility in planning your move.
+If tradition holds in your area, real estate professionals from all points of the buying and moving process are less busy during the winter months.
+This means more attention to your search and more flexibility for planning your move.

 Real Estate Agents